Jeffrey G. Williamson

-Jeffrey Gale Williamson (born 1935) is the Laird Bell Professor of Economics (Emeritus), Harvard University; an Honorary Fellow in the Department of Economics at the University of Wisconsin (Madison); Research Associate at the National Bureau of Economic Research; and Research Fellow for the Center for Economic and Policy Research.
+Jeffrey Gale Williamson (born 26 November 1935) is the Laird Bell Professor of Economics (Emeritus), Harvard University; an Honorary Fellow in the Department of Economics at the University of Wisconsin (Madison); Research Associate at the National Bureau of Economic Research; and Research Fellow for the Center for Economic and Policy Research.
 He also served (1994–1995) as the president of the Economic History Association.

+Williamson is considered one of the world's foremost scholars on the economic history of the international economy.
 His research focus is and has been on comparative economic history and the history of the international economy and development.
 Economist Hilary Williamson Hoynes is his daughter.